Canada's Next Top Model: Production

 The Canadian adaptation was announced in November 2005, when CHUM Television commissioned a Canadian adaptation of the UPN/The CW American reality TV series America's Next Top Model for its Canadian television network Citytv.
-The Canadian adpatation of the American franchise would be produced by Temple Street Productions (now Boat Rocker Studios) and Canadian indie studio Maple Street Productions in association with Top Model's owner CBS Paramount International Television.
+The Canadian adaptation of the American franchise would be produced by Temple Street Productions (now Boat Rocker Studios) and Canadian indie studio Maple Street Productions in association with Top Model's owner CBS Paramount International Television.